murkl/arch-os/runtime/README.md

 ## Layout

 ```
-main.go              read the command line, load the runtime and its modules, open the interface
+main.go              load the runtime and its modules, read the command line, open the interface
+internal/cli         the command line, read, and the page --help draws
 internal/spec        the runtime and its modules, read into memory, checked over and put in order
 internal/store       the answers, and the file they survive a restart in
 internal/exec        the only place a process is started, and the failure shape